vvaidy/Qo-DL/README.md

 - ability to choose which size album cover to fetch in config file.
 - Implement Japanese translation.
 - General code clean up.
+- Integrate "Get UAT.exe" into main exe.
+- Commandline options.
+- Download from list of urls.

 # Known issues
 - Albums with more than one disks will be treated as single-disk albums.